jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 Known Issue | Issue ID
 ------------|---------
-**Custom Counters** Custom Counters are not supported for Unix/Linux hosts. |  SOSSE-6363
+**Custom Counters** Custom Counters are not supported for Unix/Linux hosts. |  SOSSE-6363 **Spotlight Reports** Spotlight Reports for Reporting and Trending are not supported for the Unix/Linux Connection Type. |  SOSSE-6364

 {% include links.html %}